anakic/querystorm-docs/docs/Querying/CSharp.md

 # C# scripts

-In QueryStorm, user can write C# scripts that interact with the workbook and the data inside it.
-Scripts can query workbook tables using LINQ, interact with the Excel object model or perform other arbitrary tasks.
+In QueryStorm, users can write C# scripts that interact with the workbook and the data inside it.
+Scripts can query workbook tables using LINQ, interact with the Excel object model, or perform other arbitrary tasks.

 ## Querying tables